booboo-at-gluga-de/TLS4Developers_Workshop/exercises/A4/README.md

 Conceptual there are two different sorts of Client Certificates:
    * Client Certificates authenticating a user personally (a human being)
    * Client Certificates authenticating a client machine (in a machine to machine communication) Technically both are absolutely the same (except you will fill the CN field in a diffent way).
 Which one is used depends on the usecase.
-In this example you will generate a Client Certificate for a person.
+In this exercise you will generate a Client Certificate for a person.

 ## Prerequisites

-   * You need to complete [Exercise 2](../2/) before starting this one.
+   * You need to complete [Exercise A.3](../A3/) before starting this one.
      Background is: You need two keypairs and two certificates for this exercise - one for the server, one for the client.
-The server certificate you will reuse from exercise 2.
+The server certificate you will reuse from exercise A.3.
    * Usually the client and the server run on different machines.
 For this example it's absolutely ok to have both of them on one machine (your playground machine)

 ## Steps